sibineejokela/Store_Data_May2020/Project_Summary.md

 ![Revenue in Additional Sections](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections_additional_Rev.png)
 ![Items Sold in Additional Sections](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections_additional_Items.png)

-NOTE: Comparison of Gross to Revenue (only aggregate for gross) --> 2019, 2020 (for most relevant product) Although the data above takes revenue into consideration, the following scatter plot shows the correlation between revenue and gross profit margins.
+The data above takes revenue into consideration, however, gross profit is the more important measure.
 Gross profit was not included in the above analysis due to the limitations of the data.
-Only the yearly aggregate of gross profit was available.
+Specifically, only the yearly aggregate of gross profit was available.
+However, the following scatter plot shows the correlation between revenue and gross profit margins, indicating that a higher revenue is also indicative of a higher gross profit.

 ![Yearly Revenue vs Gross Profit by Sections 2019, 2020](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections_Rev_vs_GP.png)